retsyx/amity/README.md

 ## Introduction

-Use a Raspberry Pi, and a Siri Remote to control a home theater system over HDMI-CEC.
+Use a Raspberry Pi, and a Siri Remote, or an Amazon Fire TV remote to control a home theater system over HDMI-CEC.

+Streamer remotes like the Siri Remote or the Amazon Fire TV remote are high quality, and readily available.
+They are simple, robust, last a long time on a charge, and are very easy to use by anyone in the family.
+So why not use one to control your home theater?

 ## Caveats